-Following up with late-paying customers can be stressful and time-consuming, but tackling the problem early can save you loads of trouble down the road.
-Here’s what you can do to encourage customers to pay you on time.
+Following up on late customer payments can be stressful and time-consuming, but tackling the problem early can save you loads of trouble down the road.
+Here’s how you can encourage customers to pay you on time.

 Develop a crystal-clear credit policy

-When you’re starved for sales, it can be tempting to loosen up the rules you have in place for extending credit to your customers (also known as your credit policy).
+When you’re starved for sales, it can be tempting to loosen up the rules you have in place for extending credit to your customers (also known as your credit policy or credit terms).
 Don’t.
 This is a short-term fix, usually causes more problems than it solves, and can take your company down a slippery slope.

-Vet new customers, ask for up front deposits on large orders, and institute interest payments for late payments.
-When a new customer signs up and sees these terms, they’ll understand from the get-go you’re serious about getting paid.
+Vet new customers, ask for up-front deposits on large orders, and institute interest charges for payments that come in after the due date.
+When a new customer signs up and sees these payment terms, they’ll understand from the get-go you’re serious about getting paid.

 Call them and schedule regular reminders

-Often times, simply getting on the phone with a client and reminding them about a late payment can be enough to get them to pay.
-Sending email reminders at regular intervals—say, after 15, 30, 45 and 60 days—can also help jog your customers’ memory.
+Simply getting on the phone with a client and reminding them about unpaid invoices can often be enough to get them to pay.
+Sending email reminders at regular intervals—say, after 15, 30, 45, and 60 days—can also help jog your customers’ memory.

 What if they don’t pay?

-Let’s say you’ve done all of the above and you still haven’t received your money.
+Let’s say you’ve done all of the above and those outstanding invoices remain unpaid.
 What now?

 Cut late-paying customers off

 Many companies will stop delivering services or goods to a customer if they have bills that are more than 120, 90, or even 60 days due.
-Cutting a customer off in this way can send a signal that you’re serious about getting paid, and that you won’t do business with people who break the rules.
+Cutting a customer off in this way can signal that you’re serious about getting paid and that you won’t do business with people who break the rules.

 Convert their account receivable into a long-term note